ericrallen/jq-def-text/README.md

 Check out the [Documentation](https://github.com/ericrallen/jq-def-text/wiki) for more details about configuring jq-def-text.

-By default, placeholder text support is checked via [Modernizr](http://modernizr.com/), if you would like to turn it off, use this:
+By default, placeholder text support isn't checked via [Modernizr](http://modernizr.com/), if you would like to turn it on, use this:

-	$.fn.iaDefaultText.default_settings.use_modernizr = false;
+	$.fn.iaDefaultText.default_settings.use_modernizr = true;

-Note: using Modernizr requires that Modernizr be configured to check inputs.
+Note: using Modernizr requires that the version of Modernizr you are using is configured to check inputs.

-You can set the placeholder text to toggle off/on like the value add/remove like this:
+You can set the placeholder text to toggle off/on like the way values are added/removed like this:

 	$.fn.iaDefaultText.default_settings.toggle_placeholder = true;

-You can also disable placeholder text and use the old value adding/removal like this:
+You can also disable placeholder text and use value adding/removal like this:

 	$.fn.iaDefaultText.default_settings.use_placeholder = false;

-HTML5 placeholder text does not support the default class functionality, you can style placeholder text using browser-prefixed styles.

 It can also add and remove a class when the default text is present so you can style it differently.

+HTML5 placeholder text does not currently support the default class functionality, you can style placeholder text using browser-prefixed styles.

 It checks for an already present value in the specified field and will ignore that field's default value and default class if a value is found.